creatica-soft/esp8266-relay/README.md

 12

-This will turn a relay on 5 seconds after each minute and turn it off 20 seconds after each minute.
+The above lines will turn a relay on 5 seconds after each minute and turn it back off 20 seconds after each minute.
 It will also change the timezone to UTC+12.